Sunday, July 31, 2011

 2.a) Historical Perspective, Ethnographic and Market study

+of the cycling culture amongst various socio-economic groups as well as the cycling market.
 This document could become a sort of an exhaustive research and reference document for future work.
 The other groups can feed out of the work of this group too.

 Additionally there need to be ideas for bicycle peripherals, parking, protection, repair, etc.